 The title abstract is a legal record of a property’s title history.
 It includes information about past title transfers, liens, and legal actions against the property.
-The abstract is a crucial document for buyers to ensure a clear title for properties in Georgia.
+During the home-buying process in Georgia, obtaining the abstract is a crucial step to ensure a clear title for properties.
 It is issued by an abstraction.

 The abstract fee can go up to $400.

 Recording refers to the registration of the change in ownership of a house or the sale of a property in the public record.
 It also records mortgages and other liens against the home.

 The county usually charges the recording fee.
 In Georgia, it costs approximately $25 per filing.

 Understanding the Types of Title Insurance Policies in Georgia

 Title policies are of two types: owner’s title insurance and lender’s title insurance.

 Homeowner’s title policy helps protect the buyer from future vulnerabilities that may befall them due to a defective title.
 It covers problems like:

 - Pre-policy fraud